 If you have confirmed in step one that your chosen contractor works in concert with your insurance company and already have an insurance claim filed, you should be all set.

 However, if you could not get an insurance claim, or you were not completely covered for the cost of the roof, no worries.
-A few options are available to you to help aid in the payment process of your brand new roof replacement.
+A few options are available to you to help aid in the payment process of a brand new roof for your house.

 If you are financially able to do so, the first and best option would be to pay it off in full.
 This is the best route for a few reasons, namely, because you can bypass having to request a loan from your bank or make monthly payments to the roofing contractor.